nmusatti/source-python/README.md

 ![test](https://github.com/nmusatti/source-python/actions/workflows/test.yml/badge.svg)

 An Ansible role to download and install Python from source.
-Currently supported distributions are the Red Hat ones and their derivatives, such as CentOS 7, Rocky Linux 8 and Fedora, and the latest Ubuntu LTS, 20.04.
+Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu.
+At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35, Fedora 34, Ubuntu 20.04 and Ubuntu 18.04.

 Requirements